RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

 \paragraph{Learning set size.}

 We now explore the impact of the learning set size on the performance of the method.
 We generated five different samples with missing links ratios: 0.05, 0.10, 0.15, 0.20 and 0.25.
-On Figure~\ref{fig:samples_pokec-dblp}, we plot the area under the Precision-Recall curves for the samples generated, and compare them to the most efficient unsupervised methods tested.
-We observe that \textit{RankMerging} outperforms the unsupervised methods in nearly all cases, but the differences vanish when the size of the learning set decrease, that is to say when the missing information grows.
-It seems that this observation stems from the fact that a ranker dominate the others when information is missing, so that the merging method tend to stick to the most performing metric.
+In Figure~\ref{fig:samples_pokec-dblp}, we plot the area under the precision-recall curves for the samples generated, and compare them to the most efficient unsupervised methods tested.
+We observe that \textit{RankMerging} outperforms both the unsupervised and supervised learning-to-rank methods in nearly all cases.
+However, the differences vanish when the size of the learning set decrease, that is to say when the missing information grows.
+It seems that this observation stems from the fact that a ranker dominates the others when information is missing, so that the merging method tends to stick to the most performing ranker.

-\paragraph{Experimental running times.} To give the reader a better grasp of the practical running times, we indicate briefly the order of magnitudes of the different experiments.
-Of course, these running times depend on the implementations chosen.
-We used standard ones on the same machine throughout the experiments (a workstation with 16 $\cdot$ 3 GHz CPU).
-Unsupervised rankings production step costs from 10 to 1000 minutes (depending on the dataset and the scoring index), while the whole merging process is shorter than a minute for all the datasets.